beyondthefarewell/beyondthefarewell.github.io/index.md

  - Institute for Deaf equipment return.
  - What else ?

+### Medicines
+Unused, part-used or old medicines should be taken to a pharmacy for disposal.

+**Do not** dispose of medicines in the waste bin, wash down the sink or flush down a toilet, as that would contaminate the environment, harm wildlife, plants, animals, food and humans!

 ### Physical personal items
 These are part of the Estate.